flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

     - `FlightPlanService` (for now a singleton - will likely change) - this exposes allowed and common operations on flight plans, accepting parameters to target a specific plan or sub-plan (alternate).
 It also encapsulates TMPY logic.
     - `FlightPlanManager` - this exposes operations on managing the storage of flight plans (create, delete, copy, swap, etc.)

+#### Motivation

+- The previous flight planning system **possesses a segmenting system prone to breaking, causing potential bugs in many places.**
+- The previous flight planning system **does not correctly manage origin and destination legs.** Those are often added ad-hoc, without real proper representation at appropriate times in the flight plan.
+This also results in problem correctly handling approach missed approach points and therefore, makes missed approach segments impossible.
+- The previous system **operates on a flight plan data structure that does not suit the reality of an airliner flight planning system.** Legs are represented as waypoints, with irrelevant data strewn around like predictions, and important data present in untyped free-for-all dictionaries.
+Discontinuities exist solely as a property of the leg they come after, not as an actual flight plan element.
+- The previous system is **not made in a way that can accommodate accurate stringing algorithms.**
+- The previous system **does not support efficient flight plan synchronization across clients.**

 ### Older Versions